New historicism: Background

 In its historicism and in its political interpretations, new historicism is indebted to Marxism.
 But whereas Marxism (at least in its more orthodox forms) tends to see literature as part of a 'superstructure' in which the economic 'base' (i.e. material relations of production) manifests itself, new historicist thinkers tend to take a more nuanced view of power, seeing it not exclusively as class-related but extending throughout society.
 This view derives primarily from Michel Foucault.

 In its tendency to see society as consisting of texts relating to other texts, with no 'fixed' literary value above and beyond the way specific cultures read them in specific situations, new historicism is a form of postmodernism applied to interpretive history.

+New Historicism is defined as an approach that expands the traditional scope of literary history.
+Adopting an interdisciplinary perspective, this approach incorporates a wide range of cultural and textual sources into its analysis, including literary and nonliterary documents, visual materials, films, photographs, monuments, rituals, everyday myths, customs, and symbolic practices.
+New Historicism does not reject canonized texts outright; rather, it repositions them within their historical and cultural contexts, thereby making visible meanings that may have been overlooked or lost during the process of canonization.
+Within this framework, the primary aim of the approach is to systematically examine the cultural practices that enable the emergence of literary works.

 New historicism shares many of the same theories as with what is often called cultural materialism, but cultural materialist critics are even more likely to put emphasis on the present implications of their study and to position themselves in disagreement to current power structures, working to give power to traditionally disadvantaged groups.
 Cultural critics also downplay the distinction between "high" and "low" culture and often focus predominantly on the productions of "popular culture" (Newton 1988).